mgoellnitz/trackdown/README.md

 Add an update command so that the commit hook can be updated alongside the tool script to be in sync.

-## SETUP tracking repository symmetrically (in progress)

-*1.0*

-The local tracking branch with its special checkout should be setup symmetrically to ther root repository checkout with simple push style and user and email set up locally.

 ## HASH of the commit should be part of the listing (resolved)